qwc-services/qwc-services.github.io/src/configuration/ThemesConfiguration.md

 When using `qwc-docker`, save your QGIS projects below `qwc-docker/volumes/qgs-resources/scan`.
 Adjust the default settings (`defaultMapCrs`, `defaultBackgroundLayers`, etc.) as desired in `qwc-docker/volumes/config-in/<tentant>/themesConfig.json`.
 Then [generate the theme configuration](#generating-theme-configuration).

+You can configure a automatically configured theme as default theme by setting `defaultTheme` in `themesConfig.json` to the path to the QGIS project file below `qwc-docker/volumes/qgs-resources`, without the `.qgs` extension.
+For example to set `qwc-docker/volumes/qgs-resources/scan/project.qgs` as default theme, you'd write

+    ...
+    "defaultTheme": "scan/project"
+    ...

 *Note:* The auto-scan directory can be is controlled by `qgis_projects_scan_base_dir` in `qwc-docker/volumes/config-in/<tentant>/themesConfig.json`.

 ### Manual theme configuration <a name="manual-theme-configuration"></a>